 Want more tips on Facebook ads?

-Reviews are powerful elements of social proof that can help convince shoppers to come in and check out your local business.
+Reviews are powerful elements of social proof that can help convince shoppers to come in and check out your store.
 They help you build a positive reputation with your audience — which is crucial for local businesses.

 Think about relevant ways you can give back locally, and then share those efforts with your shoppers so they know how they can help, too.
 This shows you’re a good community citizen and care about more than just profits.
 Who knows, it may even result in some good press for your brand, too.